zarathustr/LibQPEP/README.md

 In the C++ code, the file ```main.cpp``` contains demos of pose and covariance estimation.
 The function ```QPEP_grobner``` solves the QPEP via Groebner-basis elimination by Larsson et al. https://github.com/vlarsson.
 Using ```QPEP_lm_single```, the solved pose will be refined by the Levenberg-Marquadt (LM) iteration.
 Finally, the function ```csdp_cov``` estimates the covariance information.

-The LibQPEP can be accelerated by many approaches, including OpenMP, Intel MKL, BLAS, LAPACK, CUBLAS (CUDA), and OpenCL.
+The LibQPEP can be accelerated by many parallel-computing approaches, including OpenMP, Intel MKL, BLAS, LAPACK, CUBLAS (CUDA), Metal Performance Shaders, and OpenCL.

 ## C++ Compilation
 ```bash